oat-sa/taohub-articles/forge/documentation-for-core-components/helpers.md

 ### Tutorial: the Form Container model

 The *TAO\_helpers\_form\_Form Container* provides you with a convenient solution to add forms into your application.
-This is only a container in which you will put your instructions to create the forms and the form elements.\
+This is only a container in which you will put your instructions to create the forms and the form elements.<br/>

 In this tutorial, we will show you how to create a simple form, a login form using the *TAO\_helpers\_form\_Form Container* architecture.

 We assume that you have a valid extension in which you can make your tests.
 We will refer to this extensions with the name *myExt*